hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 >**Note:** A recording of the training session delivered on April 30, 2021 is available [here](https://vimeo.com/544486602).

->**IMPORTANT Note:** We are currently working on determining the best way to provide review feedback to blog post authors.
-Please bear with us as we try to figure this out.
+>**IMPORTANT Note:** The recommended way for submitting your contribution is through the HPE DEV CMS editor as explained in this document.
+HPE DEV team provides review feedback to blog post authors, event card, platform page owner through GitHub.

+>Note: You may prefer to use MS-Word or Google doc (a Google account is needed.
+Google Docs seems to be a good way to provide review feedback to authors.) to submit your contributions (blog post, new platform page, new event card).
+In this case, the document here does not apply.

 ## Table of Contents